paulieDOTjs/graphql-presentation/accounts/api/schema/readme.md

 ## Starting repos:

-I have created some repos to get started on using Apollo GraphQL.
+Some repos I created to get started on using Apollo GraphQL.

 Here is for creating a service: https://github.com/paulieDOTjs/service-apollo-template